VallariAg/Blog/content/blog/scopeInJS/index.md

             doSomethingElse: function () { ... }
         }
         ```
-    - Module management: Using modern *module* approach, using dependancy managers.
-With these tools, no library ever adds identifier to global scope but instead have their indentifiers be explicitly imported into a specific scope.
+    - Module management: Using modern *module* approach, using dependency managers.
+With these tools, no library ever adds identifier to global scope but instead have their identifiers be explicitly imported into a specific scope.

 #### Functions as Scopes